 In the Dominican Rep., this is traditionally prepared using dry corn, the skin removed by mixing the corn with hot ashes, grinding the corn in a big mortar until the skin loosens.
 The corn is then washed and boiled for a few hours until it is tender.

-Needles to say, that takes a great deal of time.
+Needless to say, that takes a great deal of time.
 I simply use cracked corn that I buy in the supermarket.
 I may be all about frugality and doingitmyselfness, but I am sure my neighbors will not appreciate my starting a fire to obtain hot ashes.
 If you can't find cracked corn where you live, dry golden hominy (link to affiliate store) would be your next best choice (though not the same).

 - 1 cup of cracked corn (affiliate link)